MichaelMCoates/wisDOM/README.md

 ## Helper Functions

-The following are helper functions that wisDOM provides
+The following are helper functions that wisDOM provides:

 #### `each`